cedric-roghi/finals_turret/README.md

 - Audio playback using a dfplayer mini
 - Programmable using SWD or USB
 - USB serial communications for debugging or remote control
+- Power input 5-12V (can use a normal 12V router power cable)
+- Reverse polarity protection
+- Buck converter from input stepped down to 5V for efficiency.

 ## Future_Additions
 - Raspberry pi python code for tracking people with a camera